Creating and Printing Modified 1099/1096 Forms

 - Load your IRS-approved 1099 Copy A forms (pre-printed in red) in your printer and print all pages except the last page of the PDF, which is the 1096.

 - Load the same number of 1099 Copy B forms (pre-printed in black) in your printer and repeat the print step above.

-- Under the “Form 1096” column, click “View/Print.”
+- Once you’re done printing the 1099, click the 1096 button.
 A PDF will download.

 - Load your pre-printed IRS-approved 1096 form in your printer and print only the last page of the PDF.
 You only need to file one copy of the 1096 with the IRS.